Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Introduction

 Recent advancements in ML have catalyzed a paradigm shift in statistical physics research, particularly in the analysis of phase transitions across supervised, unsupervised, and semi-supervised learning frameworks:

 1) Supervised learning for phase discrimination.
 The synergy between deep learning and RG theory has enabled breakthroughs in identifying topological phase transitions.
-CNNs have been deployed to resolve nuanced phase boundaries in the 2D Ising model through RG-inspired architectures \cite{Mehta2018AHL}.
-This approach was extended to the XY model, where supervised classification successfully captured both the Berezinskii-Kosterlitz-Thouless (BKT) transition and percolation threshold behaviors by encoding spin configurations as input features \cite{PhysRevE.99.032142}.
-The methodology further scaled to 3D Ising systems, demonstrating CNNs' capacity to generalize across dimensionalities while maintaining thermodynamic consistency \cite{Li2021MachineLP}.
+Convolutional Neural Networks (CNNs) have been explored in the 2D Ising model using RG-inspired architectures, illustrating that ML can capture essential features of phase boundaries from raw configurations\cite{Mehta2018AHL}.
+This approach was extended to the XY model, where supervised classification successfully captured both the Berezinskii-Kosterlitz-Thouless (BKT) transition and percolation threshold behaviors by encoding spin configurations as input features\cite{PhysRevE.99.032142}.
+The methodology was further extended to 3D Ising systems, demonstrating CNNs’ capacity to generalize across dimensionalities while producing results consistent with state-of-the-art Monte Carlo studies\cite{Li2021MachineLP}.

 2) Unsupervised learning for label-free phase detection.
-To circumvent the reliance on labeled data—a significant bottleneck in condensed matter simulations—researchers have turned to unsupervised techniques.
-Siamese neural Networks (SNNs) have enabled unsupervised identification of phase boundaries in both Monte Carlo simulations and Rydberg atom arrays, revealing multiple phases without prior labeling or knowledge of their existence \cite{patel2022unsupervised}.
-Principal component analysis (PCA) has enabled dimensionality reduction for Ising model phase classification, revealing hidden structures in magnetization landscapes \cite{Wang2016DiscoveringPT}.
+The difficulty of defining or obtaining labeled data in certain many-body systems has motivated the use of unsupervised learning techniques, which aim to uncover phase structure and critical behavior without explicit supervision.
+Siamese Neural Networks have enabled unsupervised identification of phase boundaries in both Monte Carlo simulations and Rydberg atom arrays, revealing multiple phases without prior labeling or knowledge of their existence\cite{patel2022unsupervised}.
+Principal component analysis (PCA) has enabled dimensionality reduction for Ising model phase classification, revealing hidden structures in magnetization landscapes\cite{Wang2016DiscoveringPT}.
 A notable advancement is the use of unsupervised learning methods—such as principal component analysis and variational autoencoders—for identifying phase transitions in Ising and XY models without prior knowledge of the Hamiltonian or order parameter.
-These approaches reveal clustered latent representations that correspond to distinct phases, enabling label-free detection of critical behavior \cite{Wetzel2017UnsupervisedLO}.
+These approaches reveal clustered latent representations that correspond to distinct phases, enabling label-free detection of critical behavior\cite{Wetzel2017UnsupervisedLO}.